No Other

 No Other is the fourth solo studio album by American singer-songwriter Gene Clark.
 Released in September 1974, it was largely ignored or lambasted by critics and was a commercial failure; the studio time and cost were seen as excessive and indulgent.
 The record label, Asylum Records, did not promote the album, and by 1976 had deleted it from their catalog.
 Clark never recovered from the failure of the album.
+It has since been positively reappraised.

 Just prior to Clark's death in 1991, No Other was reissued in its entirety on CD.
 In 1993, an Australian CD compilation entitled American Dreamer 1964–1974 included two songs from No Other, while in 1998, a double disc compilation, Flying High, was released with three songs from No Other.
 Then in the early 2000s, No Other was reissued a second time in its entirety to positive critical reappraisal; publications have referred to it as "a lost masterpiece" and "one of the greatest albums ever made."
 A highly praised, newly remastered reissue campaign by 4AD was launched on November 8, 2019, with the album reissued as a standard CD, vinyl LP, deluxe double-CD set, and an expansive super deluxe box set with three SACDs, one Blu-ray disc, a silver-colored LP, and commemorative 80-page book.